Learning Outcomes

 SQE1 Syllabus

-For SQE1, you are required to understand the different mental states that constitute mens rea and how they apply to various offences.
-You will need to differentiate between intention (direct and indirect) and recklessness, and recognise situations involving negligence or strict liability.
-An appreciation of transferred malice and the requirement for coincidence of actus reus and mens rea is also necessary.
-Your understanding will be tested through scenario-based questions requiring application of these principles.
+For SQE1, you are required to understand the different mental states that constitute mens rea and how they apply to various offences; you will need to differentiate between intention (direct and indirect) and recklessness, recognise situations involving negligence or strict liability, and appreciate transferred malice and the requirement for coincidence of actus reus and mens rea.
+Your understanding will be tested through scenario-based questions requiring application of these principles, with a focus on the following syllabus points:

 - the meaning of direct intention (aim or purpose)